I want to study a degree programme course

 Similarly students who complete a Degree Programme course cannot then enrol on a Language/Non Degree Programme Course.

-For information regarding evidence of finance for ALL Non-EEA Students from 1 April 2011 please click on the following link: Student Finances: Notice Regarding Evidence of Finance for ALL Non-EEA Students from 1 April 2011
+For information regarding evidence of finance for ALL Non-EEA Students from 01 September 2016 please click on the following link: Evidence of Finances for all Non EEA Students

 For information regarding the requirement to hold private medical insurance please read the following notice